Frequently Asked Questions

 How does virtual psychotherapy work?

 Virtual psychotherapy sessions take place over a secure, HIPAA-compliant video platform.
 You simply log in from your computer, tablet, or phone at your scheduled time.
-Sessions are the same length and use the same evidence-based approaches as in-person therapy — the only difference is that you connect from the comfort of your own home.
+Sessions are the same length and use the same evidence-based approaches as in-person therapy.
+The only difference is that you connect from the comfort of your own home.

 Is virtual therapy as effective as in-person therapy?